Frequently asked questions

 It’s easy to blame our phones for our increased stress.
 However, recent studies suggest that it’s not the technology that causes poor mental health, but rather, what we do with it—for example, mindfulness activities on smartphones have been shown to reduce loneliness.

 Koa Foundations makes access to mental wellbeing easy for employees and cost-effective for companies.
-With Foundations in their pockets, your team can learn and practise new techniques to incorporate healthy habits in their day-to-day and monitor their progress for useful insights.
+With Foundations in their pockets, your team can learn and practice new techniques to incorporate healthy habits in their day-to-day and monitor their progress for useful insights.

 Who’s behind the app?